 The art style is a world apart from what we had in the adaptation.
 Armando Gil (The ‘Nam, Savage Sword of Conan, The Punisher) brings a gritty, mature style to the art.
 His T-rex certainly looks the part, closely resembling the actual dinosaur and he really captures her size and power.
+(Also, an uncredited Dell Barras, see next issue’s review.)
 Alongside Armando comes letterer John Costanza (Green Lantern, Batman, Ronin) and colourist and story editor Renée Witterstaetter (Silver Surfer, The Sensational She-Hulk, Jason Vs. Leatherface) whose subdued colours suit the wonderfully scratchy artwork perfectly.
 It’s a small slice of action but it’s a great start and thought provoking at the same time.
-I like InGen’s desperation and I like the fact Dr. Fischer believes he’s right, that what he’s doing is for the greater good.
+I like InGen’s desperation and the fact Dr. Fischer believes he’s right, that what he’s doing is for the greater good.
 I hope it develops these threads.

 Carrying on the theme of not learning from past mistakes comes the first backup strip, Xenozoic Tales in which our hero Jack Tenrec finds himself at odds with the council and his new friend Hannah Dundee.
 Both his and Hannah’s tribes want to stop his campaigns against their poaching.
 But Jack is standing firm, knowing he’s baring witness to humans going back down the very same path that led to the cataclysm in the first place.
-Creator, writer and artist Mark Schultz has been very clear from the first chapter this is a story about the dangers of human created climate change.
+Creator, writer and artist Mark Schultz has been very clear from the first chapter this is a story about the dangers humans pose to our world.

 Benefactor is the seventh story in the series but only our third, something I went into more detail on last time.
-This could be because only some of the tales were published in colour, here by Christine Courtier.
-It ends with a cliffhanger for the first time and I remember who these strange creatures ended up being.
-Hannah had been sent to look for Jack after he had stormed off.
+This could be because only some of the tales had been published in colour by this time, done so here by Christine Courtier.
+It ends with a cliffhanger for the first time and I remember these strange creatures from later in the run.
+Hannah has been sent to look for Jack after he’s stormed off.
 Using her tracking skills, unaware the council man who accompanies her is intending to kill Jack, she catches a glimpse of his Cadillac shining in the hot afternoon sun but gets more than she bargained for as she approaches it.
 The back-stabbing and the politics, wrapped up in an adventure in a land populated by dinosaurs is unique and really fun to read.

 When I scanned over this issue in the newsagent’s my eyes lit up when I saw the final strip.
 I know it’s a cliché and an exaggeration to say “it took my breath away” but you’ll get my point.
 Set in the Mesozoic period it follows a pack of Deinonycuses and a T-rex family as they do battle after one steals the meal of the other.
 Created and intricately drawn by Ricardo Delgado and beautifully coloured by James Sinclair it contains no narrative captions at all.
 Everything is told solidly in pictures only, without even any lettered sound effects.

 This still makes me laugh to this day.
-As the story develops we’d see an ever-increasing battle of revenge between these characters which would include some ferocious fights, some tender moments and one surprisingly heartbreaking scene.
+As the story develops we’d see an ever-increasing battle of revenge between these characters which would include ferocious fights, some tender moments and one surprisingly heartbreaking scene.
 Don’t believe me?
 You’ll just have to wait and see.
 It’s not an exaggeration to say it’s a thrill to be reading Age of Reptiles again after so long.
 The collected books go for silly prices online these days so I’m happy to wait and play the slow game with this serialisation.
-Worth the price of admission alone!
+It’s worth the price of admission alone.

 To finish off here’s a look at the advertisement on the back cover for the Jurassic Park videogame which was being released on a variety of platforms.
 It’s the tagline I love the most here.
-This was around the time Street Fighter II was everywhere.
-(It would even be a comic advertised in these pages soon enough!)
-But forget that game, because “when the street just ain’t tough enough… go play in the park”.
-A brilliant piece of competitive marketing for the time!
+This was around the time Street Fighter II was everywhere (it would even be a comic advertised in these pages soon enough!), making this a brilliant piece of competitive marketing for the time!

 I remember playing the Nintendo Game Boy version.
 Even though it didn’t follow the plot of the film at all and had Alan Grant out in the park collecting all the eggs with a gun, firing tranquillisers at all the dinosaurs as if they were all out to eat him, it was still a really fun game to play.
 Especially at night when I was meant to be asleep for school the next day, having to play it using that heavy, cumbersome light attachment on the supposedly handheld console.